Skip to main content

 The reconstruction (which uses import-db under the hood, as previously stated) takes a long time (e.g. days) - depending on the machine's resources (CPU, storage capabilities and memory).

-Once the import-db is over, the db folder contains the reconstructed database for the shard in question, ready to be attached to a deep-history observer (observer with the operation-mode mentioned above).
+Once the import-db is over, the db folder contains the reconstructed database for the shard in question, ready to support historical account (state) queries.

 Now, do the same for the other shards, as needed.